Standard Oil curbs the excitement of unruly speculators trading oil and pipeline certificates.

 In a sign of the growing power of John D. Rockefeller at the end of the 19th century, Standard Oil Company brought a decisive end to Pennsylvania’s highly speculative — and often confusing — trading markets at oil exchanges.

-On January 23, 1895, the Standard Oil Company’s purchasing agency in Oil City, Pennsylvania, notified independent oil producers it would only buy their oil at a price “as high as the markets of the world will justify” — and not necessarily “the price bid on the oil exchange for certificate oil.”
+On January 23, 1895, the Standard Oil Company’s purchasing agency in Oil City, Pennsylvania, notified independent oil producers it would only buy their oil at a price “as high as the markets of the world will justify” and not necessarily “the price bid on the oil exchange for certificate oil.”
+The action would bring an end to the “paper oil” markets of brokers and buyers.

-Oil Exchanges circa 1880 post card of Oil City, PA, oil exchange building
+Oil Exchanges circa 1880 postcard of Oil City, PA, oil exchange building.

 Support the American Oil & Gas Historical Society